Disease/Disorder

 Functional assessment

 Ideally, a team approach to functional assessment and educating the patients on amputation-related issues should be implemented.
-The physician assesses medical stability, and addresses possible medical barriers to functional progress, while nursing and occupational therapy are instrumental in the assessment and instruction of self-care and medication management.
-Emphasis is placed on daily skin hygiene and regular skin inspection to maintain integrity.
+The physician assesses medical stability, and addresses possible medical barriers to functional progress, while nursing and occupational therapy are instrumental in the assessment and instruction of self-care and medication management.14 Emphasis is placed on daily skin hygiene and regular skin inspection to maintain skin integrity.
 Proper nail care is also essential, and for many, regular podiatric assessment and nail/foot care may be warranted.
 Smoking cessation should be strongly encouraged in this patient population, and such services and education are often provided with the aid of a social worker and/or recreational therapist.
-A psychologist is useful in the identification of psychosocial and emotional stressors which may serve as barriers to functional progress or social reintegration, and counseling may be offered either in a group setting or on a one-to-one basis.
-Finally, both physical and occupational therapists assess issues related to functional mobility and provide patient education on self-assessment regarding residual limb care, prosthetic fit and management, pain control and mobility.
-It is necessary for the physiatrist, physical therapist and prosthetist to be actively involved in assessment of prosthetic gait and is particularly helpful when all are available to assess ambulation as a group, for example, during scheduled gait rounds.
+A psychologist can help identifying psychosocial and emotional stressors which may be barriers to functional progress or social reintegration, and counseling may be offered either in a group setting or on a one-to-one basis.
+Finally, both physical and occupational therapists assess issues related to flexibility and joint mobility, strength and exercise programs, functional mobility and patient education regarding self-assessment of the residual limb, pain control, prosthetic fit and management, and community mobility.

 Laboratory studies